boldbi/boldbi-kubernetes/helm/README.md

        namespace
       </td>
       <td>
-       The namespace in which the Bold BI resources will be dpleoyed in the kubernetes cluster.<br/>
+       The namespace in which the Bold BI resources will be deployed in the kubernetes cluster.<br/>
        The default namespace is <i>bold-services</i>
       </td>
     </tr>